clagenna/gpxparse/README.md

 ## Package
 You can package a jar with all dependencies with command:

-	mvn clean package -P remote
+	mvn clean package

 this will create under dir `/target/` a file `gpxparse-jar-with-dependencies.jar` wich can be launched (under directorory of project) with command:

-	java -jar target/gpxparse-jar-with-dependencies.jar
+	java -jar target/gpxparse.jar
 ## properties files
 this app uses property file `GpxParse.properties` wich contains some important keys but also key `lastDirGpx` wich is the last file(also dir) opened

 ##Launch

-The `gpxparse-jar-with-dependencies.jar` file which can be launched (under the project directory) with the command:
+The `gpxparse.jar` file which cannot be launched (under the project directory) with the command:

-	java -jar target / gpxparse-jar-with-dependencies.jar
+	java -jar target/gpxparse-jar-with-dependencies.jar

+because of use `javafx` you have to lauch with

+	java 	--module-path "C:\Program Files\javafx-sdk-17.0.1\lib"
+			--add-modules="javafx.controls,javafx.base,javafx.fxml,javafx.graphics"
+			-jar "target\gpxparse.jar"

  or with the cmd `lancia.cmd`

 if everything works correctly the following form should appear: